Life of ‘Umar ibn al-Khattab: Part 3

 Clear and Ambigious Verses

-Even though innovation hadn’t raised its ugly head in the time of ‘Umar bin al-Khattab, he was well aware of the dangers of pursuing the unclear verses.
-“It is He Who has sent down to you the Book (this Qur’an).
+"It is He Who has sent down to you the Book (this Qur'an).
 In it are Verses that are entirely clear (muhkamaat), they are the foundations (umm) of the Book and others not entirely clear (mutashaabihaat).
-So as for those in whose hearts there is a deviation they follow that which is not entirely clear thereof, seeking Al-Fitnah, and seeking for its ta’weel…” .
-Ir is authentically related from the Messsenger (sallallaahu alaihi wasallam) that he said: “When you see those who follow what is unclear (in the Book), then they are the very ones that Allah has named (in this verse) so beware of them .”
+So as for those in whose hearts there is a deviation they follow that which is not entirely clear thereof, seeking Al-Fitnah, and seeking for its ta'weel..." .
+It is authentically related from the Messsenger (sallallaahu alaihi wasallam) that he said: "When you see those who follow what is unclear (in the Book), then they are the very ones that Allah has named (in this verse) so beware of them."

 Allah mentions that certain verses of the Qur’an that are muhkam, i.e. entirely clear in meaning.
 These verses do not require anything besides it to explain its meaning.
 These clear verses are the foundation (umm) of the Quran.

-Other verses in the Quran are mutashabihaat – i.e. they are not clear in meaning, rather they are ambiguous.
+Other verses in the Quran are mutashabihaat – i.e. they are not clear in meaning, but rather ambiguous.
 A mutashabihaat verse is that verse that requires something else to explain its meaning.
 In some cases, a mutashabihaat verse carries a number of meanings, and we can only understand its correct meaning in light of other verses and ahadith.
 Regarding such verses, it is upon the Muslim that he believes in them and that they should be referred back to what is muhkam (clear and decisive).
 The deviants seek the ambiguous verses and leave the clear verses.

 ‘Umar applies these verses

 A man called Sabeegh bin ‘Asl was spreading doubts among the people regarding certain verses from the Qur`an.
 He began to ask about the mutashaabih (unclear) from the Qur’aan.
 So ‘Umar had him brought in so that he could hit him and put him in prison.
 Then ‘Umar brought Sabeegh again, hit him, and sent him back to prison.
 And then, on the third time, Sabeegh said, “O leader of the believers.
-If you want to kill me, then do it in a good way, and if you wanted to remove that which was in my head [evil], then by Allaah, they have left.”
+If you want to kill me, then do it in a good way, and if you wanted to remove that which was in my head [evil], then by Allah, they have left.”
 So Umar allowed him to return to Iraq and wrote to Abu Musa Al-Ashari that no one from the Muslims should sit with him.
-Abu Uthman said: ‘Umar wrote to us not to sit with him, and if we were a hundred in a gathering and he sat with us we would all stand and disperse from him.
-So this was the punishment for sreading doubts and confusion about the Quran.
-And the example of Umar was followed by scholars throughout history, they would avoid sitting with the callers to innovation.
+Abu Uthman said: ‘Umar wrote to us not to sit with him, and if we were a hundred in a gathering and he sat with us, we would all stand and disperse from him.
+So this was the punishment for spreading doubts and confusion about the Quran.
+And the example of Umar was followed by scholars throughout history; they would avoid sitting with the callers to innovation.

 Will you carry my burden for me on the Day of Resurrection?

-Aslam the freed slave of ‘Umar narrated that “ ‘Umar went out to Harrat Waqim , and I went with him.
+Aslam the freed slave of ‘Umar, narrated that “ ‘Umar went out to Harrat Waqim , and I went with him.
 When we were in Sarar , we saw a fire burning.
-He said, ‘O’ Aslam, I see here some travellers who are being held up by the night and the cold; let’s go.’
+He said, ‘O Aslam, I see here some travellers who are being held up by the night and the cold; let’s go.’
 So we went running and when we came near to them, we saw a woman with children.
 There was a pot set up over the fire, and her children were crying.
 ‘Umar said, ‘Peace be upon you.
 O’ people of the light (he did not want to say.
 O’ people of the fire).’
 She said.
 ‘And upon you be peace.’
 He said, ‘May I come closer?’
-She said, ‘Come if you can do some good, otherwise leave us alone.’
+She said, ‘Come if you can do some good; otherwise, leave us alone.’
 He came closer and said, ‘What is the matter with you?’
 She said, ‘The night and the cold held us up.’
 He said, ‘What is the matter with these children; why are they crying?’
 She said, ‘They are hungry.’
 He said, ‘What is in this pot?’
 She said, ‘Water, to calm them down until they go to sleep, and Allah will judge between us and ‘Umar.’
 He said, ‘May Allah have mercy on you, how could ‘Umar know about you?’
 She said, ‘How come he is in charge of our affairs, but he is not aware of our situation?’
 He turned to me and said, ‘Let’s go.’
 So we set off running until we came to the room where wheat was stored.
 He took out a sack of wheat and a little fat, and said, ‘Hoist it up onto me.’
 I said, ‘I will carry it for you.’
 He said, ‘Will you carry my burden for me on the Day of Resurrection, may you be bereft of your mother?’
 So I hoisted it up onto him and he set out running and I ran with him.
 When he reached her, he put those things down.
 He took out some of the wheat and said to her, ‘Prepare it for me and I will cook it for you. ’ He started blowing beneath the pot and I saw the smoke coming out through his beard.
 He cooked it for her, and brought it to her, and said, ‘Bring me something.’
 So she brought him a vessel and he poured it into it, then said, ‘Feed them and I will spread it out (to cool down) for them.’
 He stayed until they had eaten their fill, and he left the leftover food with her.
 He got up, and I got up with him, and she started to say, ‘May Allah reward you with good; you are more suited to be the caliph than Ameer al-Mu ’mineen .’
 He said, ‘Say something good, and if you go to the Ameer al-Mu ’mineen , you will find me there insha’ Allah.”
 Then he walked some distance away from her.
 He turned to face them again and waited a while.
 I said to him, ‘Is there anything else?’ but he did not answer me, until I saw the boys wrestling then falling asleep, having calmed down.
 Then he stood up and said, ‘Praise be to Allah, the Exalted, the Almighty.’
 He turned to me and said, ‘O’ Aslam, hunger kept them awake and made them cry; I did not want to leave until I saw what I saw .’”

 The hijri calendar